pkseeg/personal-website/content/post/icpc-2021/index.md

 Many people misunderstand what competitive programming actually is, if they've heard of it at all.
 It isn't hacking.
 It doesn't require 6 monitors or sunglasses or a cool colorful keyboard.

 {{< youtube HluANRwPyNo >}}

+Competitive programming is all about **_algorithms_**.
+An algorithm is just a set of rules to be followed in a problem-solving operation.
+A typical programming competition is essentially just "see who can write a fast enough, correct algorithm the fastest.""

+In a competition you're given a set of problems like this one.
+{{< figure src="problem-description.png" title="Example problem description." >}}

+And then you're given input like this, normally through standard input.
+{{< figure src="problem-inputs.png" title="Example problem input." >}}

+And you're asked to produce output like this, normally through standard output.
+{{< figure src="problem-outputs.png" title="Example problem output." >}}

+And that's it!
+Our team at BYU typically uses [kattis](https://open.kattis.com/) to practice.
+The problem that we just looked at was [here](https://open.kattis.com/problems/flyingsafely)!

+Anyway, [ICPC](https://icpc.global/) is an international collegiate programming competition where students compete in teams of 3.
+It starts in regions, with our team at BYU in the North America Rocky Mountain region.
+We competed against teams from schools like the University of Alberta, the University of Utah, the University of Lethbridge, etc. We took 2nd place in the 5 hour competition and were one of 8 teams to advance to the divisional round, where we placed 22nd overall against a talented pool of teams from the Western region of North America!
+Pretty proud of our team!